+i.
 Acquisition of the share control through a private transaction conditioned to a takeover mandatory offer due to the transfer of control of a Brazilian listed company to be launched by the buyer to the remaining holders of free float voting shares for a price equivalent to at least 80% of the price paid by the buyer to the former controlling shareholder (Oferta Pública de Aquisição por Alienação de Controle).
 Depending on the segment of B3 on which the company is listed, and on the provisions of the bylaws of the company, the public offer may also have to be made to holders of the non-voting shares and the price to be offered to the free float may reach 100% of the price paid for each voting share that is part of the share control.
-Alternatively, the buyer may offer the minority shareholders the option to remain as shareholders upon the payment to them of the difference between the market value of the shares and the amount paid for each voting share forming part of the share control.
+Alternatively, the buyer may offer the minority shareholders the option to remain as shareholders upon paying them the difference between the market value of the shares and the amount paid for each voting share forming part of the share control.

-Voluntary public takeover offer for the acquisition of the share control of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market in a sufficient number to acquire share control (Oferta Pública de Aquisição para Aquisição de Controle de Companhia Aberta).

-Voluntary public offer for the acquisition of shares of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market (Oferta Pública de Aquisição Voluntária).

-Takeover mandatory offer due to the increase in the controlling shareholder's interest in a Brazilian listed company, in case the controlling shareholder wishes to acquire more than one-third of the free float shares (Oferta Pública de Aquisição por Aumento de Participação).

-Public offer for the acquisition of the totality of the Brazilian listed company's shares, to be launched by the controlling shareholder or the company aiming to cancel the company's registry as a listed company (Oferta Pública de Aquisição para Cancelamento de Registro).

-Public offer for the acquisition of shares already covered by another (a) public offer filed before CVM, or (b) public offer not subject to filing before CVM and whose notice has already been published, to be launched by a third-party other than the original offeror or person linked to it and for a price equivalent to, at least, 5% higher than the price offered to the original public offer (Oferta Pública de Aquisição Concorrente).
+- ii.
+Voluntary public takeover offer for the acquisition of the share control of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market in a sufficient number to acquire share control (Oferta Pública de Aquisição para Aquisição de Controle de Companhia Aberta). - iii.
+Voluntary public offer for the acquisition of shares of a Brazilian listed company, to be launched by the potential buyer aiming to acquire free float shares in the market (Oferta Pública de Aquisição Voluntária). - iv.
+Takeover mandatory offer due to the increase in the controlling shareholder's interest in a Brazilian listed company.
+Currently, such mandatory offer applies in case the controlling shareholder wishes to acquire more than one-third of the free float shares.
+As of July 1st, 2025, the mandatory offer will be applicable in case the acquisition results in a reduction of free float shares of the same class and type to a level below 15% (Oferta Pública de Aquisição por Aumento de Participação). - v.
+Mandatory public offer for the acquisition of the totality of the Brazilian listed company's shares, to be launched by the controlling shareholder or the company aiming to cancel the company's registry as a listed company (Oferta Pública de Aquisição para Cancelamento de Registro). - vi.
+Voluntary public offer for the acquisition of shares already covered by another (a) public offer filed before CVM, or (b) public offer not subject to filing before CVM and whose notice has already been published, to be launched by a third-party other than the original offeror or person linked to it and for a price equivalent to, at least, 5% higher than the price offered to the original public offer.
+As of July 1st, 2025, public offers not subject to filing before CVM (item (b) above) will not be contemplated in this type of public offer (Oferta Pública de Aquisição Concorrente).

-6. What information relating to a target company will be publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?
+6. What information relating to a target company is publicly available and to what extent is a target company obliged to disclose diligence related information to a potential acquirer?